top of page

 5. Beverages

 Replace your soda with tea or coffee, both of which boast antioxidant compounds.
-Have a glass of wine with dinner, or for a real
+Have a glass of wine with dinner, or for a real change of pace, pour a glass of chai tea.

 So, give your blueberries some company at the dinner table.
 Invite some beans, spinach, potatoes, and artichoke hearts, and enjoy your antioxidants.